conda/conda-pack/docs/source/index.rst

 - Packaging a conda environment for deployment on Apache YARN.
 One way to do this is to use `Skein <https://jcrist.github.io/skein/>`_.

-- Packaging a conda environment as a standard Cloudera parcel.

 - Archiving an environment in a functioning state.
 Note that a more sustainable way to do this is to specify your environment as a `environment.yml
   <https://conda.io/docs/user-guide/tasks/manage-environments.html#sharing-an-environment>`_,
   and recreate the environment when needed.

+- *BETA*: Packaging a conda environment as a standard Cloudera parcel.
+This is a newly added capability.
+It has been tested on a live cluster, but different cluster configurations may produce different results.
+We welcome users to `file an issue <https://github.com/conda/conda-pack/issues>`_ if necessary.
+  :doc:`See here <parcel>` for more information).

 Installation
 ------------